soneyahossain/hcc-gap-recommender/experiments/README.md

 # caveats
 * Traces can be very large (on the order of 50+ GBs), while slicing can consume lots of memory.
 * Obtaining traces and slices for a subject can take a long time (days) as this process is currently sequential.
-** Both tracing and slicing are parallelizable.
-We welcome pull requests!
+  * Both tracing and slicing are parallelizable.
+Parallelizing both would increase performance dramatically.
+We welcome pull requests :) !